 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

 The "Exness Premier Program" is a special program designed for active traders at Exness.Members are classified into three tiers based on their "total cumulative deposits" and "quarterly trading volume," with benefits improving as they move up the tiers.
-As an Exness Premier member, you’ll enjoy various benefits—including priority support, market reports from experts, and special promotions—enabling you to access a more advantageous trading environment.
+As an Exness Premier member, you’ll enjoy various benefits—including priority support, market reports from experts, and special promotions—allowing you to access a more advantageous trading environment.
 Please note that no application is required to become an Exness Premier member.
 Membership is automatically granted upon meeting the criteria and is reviewed on a quarterly basis.

 Exness Social Trading is a service that allows you to copy the trades of experienced traders.
 Simply deposit funds into a dedicated Social Trading account and select the trading strategy you wish to copy to replicate the trades of a trader known as a "Strategy Provider."
 You can choose the strategy that best suits your preferences based on factors such as risk, return, the number of investors copying the strategy, and fees, and you can change your strategy at any time.Please note that Exness Social Trading is conducted via a dedicated app.
 When preparing your tax return, please log in to the app and check your "History."
 Please be aware that you cannot view your copy trading balance or transaction history in the Exness Personal Area or on MT4/MT5.